|Approval Date||03 Jul 2018|

 |Sovereign / Non-Sovereign||Sovereign|

-The Electricity Distribution System Development Project in the City of Bissau (PDSDE) is part of the Electricity Sub-Sector Investment and Capacity Building Program under the 2015-2020 Strategic and Operational Plan of Guinea Bissau.
-It aims to improve the distribution and increase people's access to quality electricity in the city of Bissau, which is the capital of the country.
+The Electricity Distribution System Development Project in the City of Bissau (PDSDE) is part of the Electricity Sub-Sector Investment and Capacity Building Program of Guinea Bissau.
+This Program which is under the country's 2015-2020 Strategic and Operational Plan aims to improve the distribution and increase people's access to quality electricity in the city of Bissau, which is the capital.
 The cost of the Project is estimated at UA 20.23 million and will be co-financed by the Bank and the Government.
 The duration of the Project is 36 months from 2018 to 2021.
-The Project consists, on the one hand, of completely taking over the electricity distribution network in the capital and passing it through the medium voltage network ( MT) from 6 kV to 10 kV and to strengthen and extend it in the outlying districts of Bissau where it is virtually none, and on the other hand to improve the commercial management and governance of the EAGB.
+The Project consists, on the one hand, of completely taking over the electricity distribution network in the capital and passing it through the medium voltage network ( MT) from 6 kV to 10 kV and to strengthen and extend it in the outlying districts of Bissau where it is virtually none, and on the other hand to improve the commercial management and governance of the Guinea-Bissau Electricity and Water Corporation (EAGB).

 The development objective of the PDSDE is to improve the distribution system of electric power and to increase access to electricity for the population of the city of Bissau.
 Its specific objectives are to: (i) reduce from 20 to less than 1, the daily number of interruptions in the supply of electricity related to the defective state of the distribution networks; (ii) reduce the overall loss rate (technical and commercial) from 47% to 17%; and (iii) strengthen the business management and governance of the EAGB.